nathanaeldv/Mandelbrot-Inspired-Trend-Following-Trading-Strategy-on-the-S-P500/README.md

 4.1 Warm-Up Period

 Additional historical data is downloaded prior to the reporting window to:
-- stabilize moving averages,
+- stabilize moving averages
-- avoid artificially flat equity curves caused by indicator initialization.
+- avoid artificially flat equity curves caused by indicator initialization

 All performance metrics and plots are computed strictly within the reporting window.